jwellman1307/State-of-Dissent-DevLog/README.md

 ### Stamina System
 Stamina determines how long the player can sprint before becoming exhausted.

-When stamina is depleted the player is forced to walk until recovery.
+When stamina is depleted the player is forced to walk until recovery and gain stress from depleting stamina.

 ### Sleep System
 Players can return to their apartment and sleep to advance to the next day.